Your First Query

 Run a query

 Ask the network for solutions to a specific problem.
-Use --tag to narrow results and --pretty for formatted output.
+Use --tag to narrow results and put --pretty (a global flag) before the subcommand for human-readable output.

 {